Introduction to Automated Trading

 -

-The existence of a rules-driven trading strategy that is based on objectively reproducible (computable) inputs
+The existence of a rules-driven trading strategy grounded in objectively reproducible (computable) inputs

 -

-When we refer to automated trading, we refer to the way that trading orders are actually executed.
-An automated trading system must be able to execute trades without human intervention by placing also limit orders (usually a take-profit and a stop-loss).
+When we talk about automated trading, we refer to how trading orders are executed.
+An automated trading system must be capable of placing trades without human intervention, including limit orders such as take-profit and stop-loss

 General Categories of Automated Trading